merps/f5-ts-sumo/README.md

 ### *SumoLogic*

 Provisioning of hosted collectors can be found locate [here](https://help.sumologic.com/03Send-Data/Hosted-Collectors "Hosted Collectors").
-As per archicture deployment, to configure HTTP hosted collector for the consumption of TS:
+As per architecture deployment, to configure HTTP hosted collector for the consumption of TS:

 1. [Login](https://service.sumologic.com) with Adminstrator account access.